nichtich/wikidata-taxonomy/README.md

 #### reverse (`-r`)

-get superclasses instead of subclasses up to the root
+Get superclasses instead of subclasses up to the root

 #### no-sitecount (`-I`)

-don't count number of sites
+Don't count number of sites

 #### total (`-t`)

-count total (transitive) number of instances, including instances of subclasses
+Count total (transitive) number of instances, including instances of subclasses

 #### post (`-p`)

-use HTTP POST to disable caching
+Use HTTP POST to disable caching

 #### sparql (`-s`)